hadifar/customerservicetasks/README.md

-# A million tweets worth a few points
+# A million tweets are worth a few points

 This repository contains the code for the presented paper in NAACL 2021: